prefixaut/splitterino/README.md

 ## Usage

 To install Splitterino to use it, you should use the installer for your operating system.
-Choose the installer appropiate installer from the [GitHub Releases](https://github.com/prefixaut/splitterino/releases) and follow the Instructions.
+Download the appropiate installer from the [GitHub Releases](https://github.com/prefixaut/splitterino/releases) Page and follow the instructions.

 ## Installation